RogerMilla/Traffic-Light/README.md

   Blue Led

-       - Everytime the button is short pressed it will blink once.
+       - Every time the button is short pressed it will blink once.
        - For long press, it will blink once for each second, making easier to know how many seconds you have pressed it.

 This project was developed using C language and implemented on STM32F4 Discovery Kit.